 48.8 million Americans—including 16.2 million children (nearly one in five children in America)—lack the means to get enough nutritious food on a regular basis.
 They live in food- insecure households and as a result, they struggle with hunger at some time during the year.

-A sobering truth is that while we and most people we know are blessed with the ability to eat whatever we want whenever we want, millions of people around us are not.
+A sobering truth is that while most people we know are blessed with the ability to eat whatever we want whenever we want, millions of people around us are not.
 It’s easy to put on the Pinterest-tinted glasses and create a happy world where everyone eats veggie enchiladas and drinks green smoothies — but the truth is, many Americans simply don’t have the resources or access to get to even half of the veggies in a trendy green drink.

-We’re thankful to know people who are passionate about combating food access and hunger in our country, and it’s an issue we are naturally interested in as well, as people who care deeply about food and nutrition.
+Alex and I are thankful to know people who are passionate about combating food access and hunger in our country, and it’s an issue we are naturally interested in as well, as people who care deeply about food and nutrition.
 So we couldn’t be more pleased to be joining with our inspiring friend Nicole to use today’s post to raise awareness in a campaign called Food Bloggers Against Hunger (and, check out the link to see the 200 other food bloggers that have joined in the effort!
 So cool.).

 Millions of Americans who participate in the nation’s food stamp program are limited to an average of $3 or $4 per person each day to supplement their food budget.
 And since government subsidies generally focus on products like soy beans, wheat, and corn instead of fresh produce, most affordable food is often the unhealthiest.